andreamazz/AMWaveTransition/README.md

 }
 ```

+If the view controller you are transitioning to has no table view, don't implement `visibleCells`, the library will handle the transition correctly.

 As you can see in the sample project, the best results are obtained by setting the view and the cells' background to ```clearColor```, and setting a background color or a background image to the navigation controller.